ARK TRIBE, THE ABCC & THE AUSTRALIAN CRISIS IN OHS&W

 There are many factors as to why this is happening eg the resistance by the opposition of the Australian Chamber of Commerce and Industry and many employers (but not all) to the introduction of improved regulations and codes; the reluctance of politicians (Liberal and ALP) to introduce more effective laws; the failure by the media to give priority to industrial accidents (compare the focus on traffic accidents); insufficient number of inspectors to enforce codes and laws; apathy of the general public; the reluctance of many ACTU and some union leaders to give priority to effective OHS&W campaigns etc

 Humphrey McQueen has analysed many of these factors in his brilliant book Framework of Flesh – Builders’ Labourers Battle for Health & Safety.

-Some believe that Ark won on a legal technicality, however, the changes in our OHS&W laws will still occur and we need to fight for best practice, effective legislation.
+Some believe that Ark might well win on a legal technicality, however, the changes in our OHS&W laws will still occur and we need to fight for best practice, effective legislation.